mcarilli/cuda-memory/README.md

 matxmatNaive -- Naive matrix multiply.
 Each thread handles one element of output array; all memory accesses are global, some not coalesced.

-matxmatTiles -- Matrix multiply using shared memory tiles to ensure that all gmem accesses are coalesced.
+matxmatTiles -- Matrix multiply using shared memory tiles to reduce total number of gmem acceses and ensure that all gmem accesses are coalesced.
 Smem bank conflicts are also eliminated.

 reduceY -- Reduces (sums) columns of matrix into top row.